 Football is an exciting game, and the NFL has the best players in the world.
 With only 16 games in the regular season, all are important, which lends itself to wagering, another industry in itself.
 Football and modern computer technology proved to be a perfect match, leading to the creation of fantasy football, yet another multi-million dollar industry fueled by fans crafting their own online football teams.
 The TV ratings climb, the ad prices skyrocket and the profits surpass expectations.

 As does the body count.
 Athletes in all sports have grown bigger and faster over the years, but only in football are they expected to hurl themselves at each other on every play.
 Beefy linebackers run like wide receivers and swift wide receivers hit like linebackers.
-Something has to give and often it is the knee, which is not designed for football.
-This August there was an epidemic of torn ACLs, MCLs and PCLs in meaningless exhibition games.

 Sometimes what gives in these collisions is the brain.
 Concussions used to be shrugged off, even by the concussed, until retired players in their 40s and 50s began coming down with dementia.
 The horrible stories of players sinking into depression and anger as their minds went became far too common, and the suicides of high-profile players like Junior Seau focused increased attention on this crisis.
 The brains of these players, donated to medical researchers by distraught families in search of answers, often resembled those of elder citizens in advanced stages of Alzheimer’s.